Alex-Bujorianu/wind-power-forecasting/to-do.md

 # TODO

 1. Remove the chunk of missing data at the beginning, or select only the time period that has data.
+DONE
 2. Relevant features: wind speed, wind direction (from a weather forecast) and past values.
 We know that the data is seasonal, i.e. it is windier during the winter.
 3. Downsample the data from intervals of 10 minutes to 1 hour.
+DONE
 4. Impute missing values, if necessary (upsampling should be enough).
+DONE
 5. Wind power is negative for low wind speeds.
 Why?
 6. Train SARIMA, polynomial regression and neural network models.
 7. Make predictions and compare the performance.